 Please Wait a Moment

-At the March National Land Conference in Denver, CO, the RLI Board of Directors approved the following changes to the ALC Designation Criteria.
-These changes will take effect on June 1, 2023.
-Any ALC applications/portfolios received on or after June 1, 2023 will be reviewed according to the new criteria.
+The RLI Board of Directors approved the following changes to the ALC Designation Criteria.
+These changes will take effect on September 1, 2024.
+Any ALC applications/portfolios received on or after September 1, 2024 will be reviewed according to the new criteria.
+Any applications/portfolios received on or before August 31, 2024 will be reviewed according to the current criteria.
+These changes will not have any effect on those currently holding the ALC Designation.

 Earning the Elite ALC Designation